 - It is important that patients have access to the medications and supplies they need to fight their battle with the disease.
-Wisconsin Statutes 255.055 authorized the Department of Health Services to establish and maintain a drug repository program.
-In doing so, the Department was required to develop administrative rules for the program.
-Wisconsin Administrative Code DHS 148 addresses the following:
+Wis.
+Stat. § 255.055 authorized the Department of Health Services (DHS) to establish and maintain a drug repository program.
+In doing so, the DHS was required to develop administrative rules for the program.
+Wis.
+Admin.
+Code ch.
+DHS 148 addresses the following:

 - Criteria for drugs and supplies that the program will accept;

 - Eligibility requirements, standards and procedures for medical facilities and pharmacies that accept, store and dispense the donated drugs and supplies;